Creditwise-App/frontend_CreditWise/DEPLOYMENT.md

 To update your deployments:

 1. Push changes to your Git repository
-2. Render and Netlify will automatically redeploy if continuous deployment is enabled
+2. Render and Vercel will automatically redeploy if continuous deployment is enabled
 3. Or manually trigger deployments using the CLI or dashboard

 ## Security Considerations